adi09deshpande/leadflowAI/README.md

 - automatically enriching CRM data with AI
 - generating intelligent prospect summaries
 - creating personalized four-step cold email sequences
-- sending outreach through Resend with sent and delivered status tracking
+- sending outreach through Resend with sent and delivered status tracking (open, click, bounce, and complaint tracking require a verified custom domain and can be added later)
 - managing leads through a smart dashboard with analytics and activity tracking

 ## Overview